 Earnings reports and ex-dividend dates

 VOO is a security that does not report earnings.
-The next projected is 6/26/2018 so the options to be sold for the July contracts should be on or after the ex-date.
+The next projected ex-date is 6/26/2018 so the options to be sold for the July contracts should be on or after the ex-date.

 Contract expiration results